 The return of the Marcoses would be the Filipinos’ only hope for the better, in these urgent times.
 Voting for the former Sen. Bongbong Marcos as president in May 2022 presidential election is SHEER DISCERNMENT—the waking up from the deep sleep of political manipulation, hoodwinked or duped.

 We must dare to rise from the ashes of cyclical politics of manipulations by the yellow media.
-The return of the Marcoses is not forgetting about martial law at all.
-It is about learning and rising above the long-decade status quo of stagnancy. ▲ Philippine Pundit
+The return of the Marcoses is not forgetting about martial law at all nor is it revising history.
+Rather it is making history from deep sleep to waking up.
+It is about learning and rising above the long-decade status quo of stagnancy.
+The return of the Marcoses is unhampered after all as the public learned from the past. #2022presidentialelection PHPundit

 Feature Image credit: from Bongbong Marcos Facebook page